15 Different Types of Hawks in Mississippi

 The Harris’s Hawk (Parabuteo unicinctus) is one of the largest hawks found in Mississippi and is commonly seen hunting for prey in open fields and woodlands.
 The Harris’s Hawk has a reddish-brown body with white markings on its belly and tail and a white-tipped black crest.

-This species is also distinguished by its large yellow eyes, long and powerful legs, and strong talons that they use to catch and eat small mammals, birds, and lizards.
+This species is also distinguished by its large yellow eyes, long and powerful legs, and strong talons, which it uses to catch and eat small mammals, birds, and lizards.
 In recent years, the Harris’s Hawk has been seen more frequently in Mississippi, providing an exciting sight for birdwatchers.

 15. Broad-Winged Hawk